Visit Investors & Advisors Site | Support |

 Our engagement, alongside efforts from other investors, led to the appointment of new directors who prompted Exxon to adopt a sustainability strategy.

-Darren Woods told investors that competing oil and gas companies’ pledges to reduce carbon dioxide (CO2) emissions would do little to solve the climate change crisis.
+He told investors that competing oil and gas companies’ pledges to reduce carbon dioxide (CO2) emissions would do little to solve the climate change crisis.
 Woods called his rivals’ emissions-reduction promises nothing more than a “beauty competition” that Exxon would ignore as it sought other strategies to address the industry’s impact on climate change.1

-The American Century Global Value team interpreted his comment as Exxon's lack of commitment to the energy transition.
+The American Century Global Value team interpreted his comment as proof of Exxon's lack of commitment to the energy transition.
 In the years since, however, we think Exxon has adopted a more serious approach to sustainability within its operations and in addressing the broader climate issue.

 We believe the result is a more sustainable and, at its core, a better-run business.